quicwg/multipath/draft-ietf-quic-multipath.md

 as specified in {{QUIC-TRANSPORT}}.
 The new transport parameter is defined as follows:

-- initial_max_paths (current version uses 0x0f739bbc1b666d07): the
+- initial_max_path_id (current version uses 0x0f739bbc1b666d07): the
-  initial_max_paths transport parameter is included if the endpoint supports the multipath extension as defined in this document.
-This is a variable-length integer value specifying the maximum number of active concurrent paths an endpoint is willing to maintain.
+  initial_max_path_id transport parameter is included if the endpoint supports the multipath extension as defined in this document.
+This is a variable-length integer specifying the initial maximum value of available path identifier an endpoint is willing to support.
-  The value of the initial_max_paths parameter MUST be at least 2.
+  The value of the initial_max_path_id parameter MUST be at least 2.
   An endpoint that receives a value less than 2 MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

-Setting initial_max_paths parameter is equivalent to sending a MAX_PATHS frame ({{max-paths-frame}}) with the same value.
+Setting initial_max_path_id parameter is equivalent to sending a MAX_PATHS frame ({{max-paths-frame}}) with the same value.

-If either of the endpoints does not advertise the initial_max_paths transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
+If either of the endpoints does not advertise the initial_max_path_id transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.

-When advertising the initial_max_paths transport parameter, the endpoint MUST use non-zero length Source and Destination Connection IDs.
+When advertising the initial_max_path_id transport parameter, the endpoint MUST use non-zero length Source and Destination Connection IDs.
-If an initial_max_paths transport parameter is received and the carrying packet contains a zero-length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.
+If an initial_max_path_id transport parameter is received and the carrying packet contains a zero-length connection ID, the receiver MUST treat this as a connection error of type MP_PROTOCOL_VIOLATION and close the connection.

-The initial_max_paths parameter MUST NOT be remembered ({{Section 7.4.1 of QUIC-TRANSPORT}}).
+The initial_max_path_id parameter MUST NOT be remembered ({{Section 7.4.1 of QUIC-TRANSPORT}}).
 New paths can only be used after handshake completion.

 This extension does not change the definition of any transport parameter defined in {{Section 18.2. of QUIC-TRANSPORT}}.

-The initial_max_paths transport parameter limits the initial maximum number of active paths that can be used during a connection.
 The active_connection_id_limit transport parameter
-{{QUIC-TRANSPORT}} limits the maximum number of active connection IDs per path when the initial_max_paths parameter is negotiated successfully.
+{{QUIC-TRANSPORT}} limits the maximum number of active connection IDs per path when the initial_max_path_id parameter is negotiated successfully.
 Endpoints might prefer to retain spare connection IDs so that they can respond to unintentional migration events ({{Section 9.5 of QUIC-TRANSPORT}}).